 Publicly run transit system resources are limited so using bank cards for open loop transit is seen as a way to reduce costs for both fare collection and plastic card issue.
 The downside is that open loop support adds a layer of complexity and cost that stymies native digital transit card support.
 As with all transit agencies that are run by, or receive movement funds, resources are limited, choices have to be made as to which mobile transit solutions receive funding.
 The end result is that native transit card mobile support is a secondary priority, if at all.

 China T-Union: centralized straightjacket for mobile The large deployment of PBOC 2.0/3.0 China T-Union cards on mobile has been cited as proof that it’s ‘better’ at mobile than FeliCa and MIFARE, but the reality has nothing to do with protocols or smartphone hardware.
-It is all about the Ministry of Transport China T-Union card nationwide standard managed by a single entity, Beijing China Communications Gold Card Technology (BCCGCT) for plastic and digital issue:
+It is all about the Ministry of Transport China T-Union card nationwide standard managed by a single entity, Beijing China Communications Gold Card Technology (BCCGCT) using prepaid Union One issue for plastic and digital issue:

 Eliminating plastic card transfers reduces management overhead and the UnionPay recharge backend shared by all transit cards issued by the same company makes it simple as BCCGCT runs everything.
 The various local transit operators simply plug into it.
 They don’t have to host anything or build a cloud backend from scratch, and there’s nothing to negotiate because UnionPay runs the payment network.
 China T-Union illustrates the power a national transit card run by a single government run enterprise monopoly that’s a streamlined straitjacket.